-The following intercollegiate sports are available at OKWU: baseball (men's), basketball (men's and women's), cross country (men's and women's), golf (men's and women's), soccer (men's and women's), softball (women's), tennis (men's and women's), track and field (men's and women's), volleyball (women's), and wrestling (men's).
+The following intercollegiate sports are available at OKWU: baseball (men's), basketball (men's and women's), beach volleyball (women's), cross country (men's and women's), Esports (men's and women's), golf (men's and women's), soccer (men's and women's), softball (women's), tennis (men's and women's), track and field (men's and women's), volleyball (women's), and wrestling (men's).
 OKWU is a member of the National Association of Intercollegiate Athletics (NAIA) and the National Christian College Athletic Association (NCCAA).